jbirddog/blue/README.md

 ## TODOs

-1. Allow nesting [ ]
-   1. When nested, inner [ ] should not be compiled on each call to the outer
-   1. Update assert custom op in tests
 1. Migrate ops to stack push/pop2
 1. Bring back stack bounds checking
 1. Add more ops to make defining a custom op less verbose/brittle